DenysMelnyk6/Sexuality-in-Video-games/README.txt.txt

 Certain statistical data from the survey is increadibly abstract, hardly reflecting any meaningful data, yet it was still used for the essay.

+Sorting of the data could use a lot of improvement - method used was sub-optimal, did not get rid of incorrect answers or blank values, and was mostly done by hand.